acervenky/realmefastboot/README.md

 | Realme X2 Pro | IN | A09 | [AFH](https://www.androidfilehost.com/?fid=4349826312261728685) |
 | Realme X50 | CN | A08 | [AFH](https://androidfilehost.com/?fid=4349826312261729427) |

-If your device is not listed, please open a issue having your device name & region in label!
+If your device is not listed, please follow this guide : [Youtube](https://github.com/acervenky/realmefastboot)

 # Steps To Flash
 - Download Latest Fastboot Files From Google